What is Resource Capacity Planning?

 Verify the tool's time tracking capabilities for accurate measurement of resource usage.

-Time tracking is essential for analysing project costs, identifying areas for improvement, and ensuring that resources are allocated efficiently.
+Time tracking is essential for analyzing project costs, identifying areas for improvement and ensuring that resources are allocated efficiently.

 Management of internal and external resources

-The tool should also integrate its resource planning and management capabilities with other critical processes, such as sales/opportunities, HR, and billing.
-For example, integration with sales processes ensures that resource planning aligns with project opportunities, while HR integration supports workforce management.
+For example, integration with sales processes ensures that resource planning is aligned with project opportunities, while HR integration supports workforce management.